Vijaiey88/Scifor_Technologies_Work/Project1/Expense_tracker/README.md

 # Expense Tracker

-This is a Simple Expense Tracker is a user-friendly application designed to streamline the process of managing and visualizing personal finances.
+This is a Simple Expense Tracker is a user-friendly application designed to ease the process of managing and visualizing personal expenses.
 It offers a straightforward approach to expense tracking with key features such as Effortless Input, Dynamic Visualizations, Real-Time Overview.

 ## Tech Stack